Office 365 ATP Safe Attachments

 ATP Safe Attachments (along with ATP Safe Links) is part of Office 365 Advanced Threat Protection (ATP).
 The ATP Safe Attachments feature checks to see if email attachments are malicious, and then takes action to protect your organization.
 The ATP Safe Attachments feature protects your organization according to ATP Safe Attachments policies that are set by your Office 365 global or security administrators.

-Beginning in late March 2018 and over the next several weeks, ATP protection is being extended to files in SharePoint Online, OneDrive for Business, and Microsoft Teams.
+ATP protection can also be extended to files in SharePoint Online, OneDrive for Business, and Microsoft Teams.
 To learn more, see Office 365 Advanced Threat Protection for SharePoint, OneDrive, and Microsoft Teams.

 How it works

 The ATP Safe Attachments feature checks email attachments for people in your organization.
 When an ATP Safe Attachments policy is in place and someone covered by that policy views their email in Office 365, their email attachments are checked and appropriate actions are taken, based on your ATP Safe Attachments policies.
 Depending on how your policies are defined, people can continue working without ever knowing they were sent malicious files.

 Here are two examples of ATP Safe Attachments at work.

 Example 1: Email attachment Suppose that Lee receives an email message that has an attachment.
 It is not obvious to Lee whether that attachment is safe or actually contains malware designed to steal Lee's user credentials.
 In Lee's organization, a security administrator defined an ATP Safe Attachments policy a few days ago.
 With the ATP Safe Attachments feature, the email attachment is opened and tested in a virtual environment before Lee receives it.
 If the attachment is determined to be malicious, it will be removed automatically.
 If the attachment is safe, it will open as expected when Lee clicks on it.